DusanJovic-NOAA/NEMS_svn/doc/NEWTEST.md

 This section explains how to run the system in its simplest form.
 Later sections discuss [running subsets of the tests](#run-sub), [dependency resolution](#dep-res), and [available tests](#list-avail).
+We provide two methods: a simple way using the rt.sh wrapper, and a more complex way that provides complete control and flexibility.

+### <a name="new-rtsh"></a>Simple Method: rt.sh

+For backward compatibility, there is an rt.sh script that acts similarly to the old rt.sh.
+Some aspects are different to give extra flexibility.

+To execute in an sh-family shell (sh, bash, ksh, etc.)

+    cd NEMS/tests
+    ./rt.sh (options) > rt.log 2>&1 &

+To execute in a csh-family shell (csh, tcsh):

+    cd NEMS/tests
+    ./rt.sh (options) >& rt.log &

+This will run rt.sh in the background and send all output to the `rt.log` file.
+To see the success or failure information, look in the `rt.log` file.

+The `(options)` specify what is to be run.
+Common needs are:

+* `-f` = run the full test suite
+* `-s` = only run the "standard" tests
+* `-t setname` = run the specified set of tests.
+See `compsets/all.input` for the full list.
+Common names are `standard`, `gfs`, and `nmm`
+* `-b setname` = regenerate the baseline.
+* `-n /path/to/baseline` = specifies the location of the baseline when running the suite in verification or baseline generation modes.
+* `-r PLATFORM:/path/to/rtgen.###` - used by the full test method.
+  See below.

+### Full Test Method

 The process of running is: